adtma/adtma.github.io/_pages/about.md

 Outside of work, I enjoy coffee, going for a run, and biking.
 I did a couple of races when I was in gradschool (3 Marathons, a 9-mile race, a 20-mile race, and a run-bike-run duathlon).
 If you are looking for trails to run or coffee shops to go to in Columbus, please reach out!
 I will be more than happy to send you some of my favorite trails and coffee shops.

 ## Research
-Main research centers in reconstructing changes in geologic, oceanic, and paleoclimate processes using geochemical proxies and their roles in shaping the macro-evolution of life on Earth (i.e., long-term changes in biodiversity and rapid mass extinction events).
+My research centers in reconstructing changes in geologic, oceanic, and paleoclimate processes using geochemical proxies and their roles in shaping the macro-evolution of life on Earth (i.e., long-term changes in biodiversity and rapid mass extinction events).

 Overall, my research interest lies at the intersection between geology (*sedimentology, stratigraphy, geochemistry*) and paleoclimatology.